Ch5 Visualization Case Study

 filter(year == 1962) %>% # data wrangling

-ggplot(aes(fertility, life_expectancy, color = continent)) + # data visualization
+geom_point(aes(fertility, life_expectancy, color = continent)) +

 scale_color_brewer(palette = "Paired")

 As we can see, most countries fall into two distinct categories: 1.
 Life expectancy around 70 years and 3 or fewer children per family.
 2. Life expectancy lower than 65 years and more than 5 children per family.
-Therefore, it seems this understanding does not have some support from data and is somewhat true 50 years ago.
+Therefore, it seems this understanding does have some support from data and is somewhat true 50 years ago.
 However, is it still true today?
 In addition, is the situation different than 50 years ago?
 To answer this question, we need to regenerate a new figure for 2012 and compare with the previous one.

 gapminder %>%